waitinfuture/emapreduce/intl.en-US/Data Development/FAQ about data development.md

 -   For a Hive job, set `io.compression.codec.snappy.native` to true.
 -   For a MapReduce job, set `Dio.compression.codec.snappy.native` to true.
--   For a Spark job, set `Dio.compression.codec.snappy.native` to true.
+-   For a Spark job, set `spark.hadoop.io.compression.codec.snappy.native` to true.

 ## How do I fix the error "Exception in thread main java.lang.RuntimeException: java.lang.ClassNotFoundException: Class com.aliyun.fs.oss.nat.NativeOssFileSystem not found"?